 See if the provider will match the price of one of its cheaper competitors.

-While many conference calling services don't require you to sign a contract, it is important that, if yours does, you closely read all of the details.
-You need to ensure the contract has everything you agreed to and doesn't include any price increases after an extended period of time.
-It is also important to know how you can cancel your service if you need to and if there are any costs to do so.
+While many conference calling services don't require you to sign a contract, if yours does, it’s important that you closely read all of the details to ensure the contract has everything you agreed to and doesn't include any price increases after an extended period of time.
+It is also important to know how you can cancel your service if you need to and if there are any cost to do so.

 Phone Systems With Conference Calling

 Depending on the phone system you have, you might not need a separate conference call service.
 Most phone systems have some sort of built-in conferencing service.
 The main question you need to answer is whether the phone system's built-in conference bridge can support your needs.
-Some systems have conference calling that can only host meetings with just a handful of callers, while others can support hundreds.
+Some systems can only host conference calls with just a handful of participants, while others can support hundreds.

 Besides the number of callers these built-in conferencing systems can support, most offer many of the same features as dedicated conference calling services, such as call recording and web controls.

 Web Conferencing With Conference Calling